Chester-King/Pool-Products/README.md

-After this using the value of the **object** value we decide the name of the model to be launched The following code goes in MainActivity
+After this using the value of the **object** value we decide the name of the model to be launched The following code goes in ARActivity
 ```java
 if (object.equals("bed")) {
             fragment.setOnTapArPlaneListener(new BaseArFragment.OnTapArPlaneListener() {